What is Carbonless Paper?

 This is where the most vexing and common mistakes happen because finding and using the right collated sequence can be quite confusing.

 Whether your carbonless is pre-collated (sequenced in advance) or in single sheets that will need collation, you need to make sure your final collation is correct.
 “Reverse” pre-collation is the most common.
 It simply means that the sheets are pre-collated in reverse order.

-For example, 3 part Reverse comes as Pink / Canary / White.
-So, furthering this example, when a copier or printer pulls each sheet through, it will take the Pink sheet first and lay it down after printing, then print the Canary to place on top of the Pink, then lastly print the White top sheet and place on top the Pink.
+For example, a 3-part Reverse comes as Pink / Canary / White.
+So, furthering this example, when a copier or printer pulls each sheet through, it will take the pink sheet first and lay it down after printing, then print the Canary to place on top of the Pink, then lastly print the White top sheet and place on top the Pink.
 The White sheet sits on top now and the White / Canary / Pink set is complete and is ready to perform the magical image transferring unique to carbonless paper.

-In similar fashion, a Straight (or sometimes called Forward) pre-collation will print a 3 part carbonless set by pulling the White sheet first and setting it face down after printing, then the printer pulls the Canary next and then the Pink last.
+Similarly, a Straight (or sometimes called Forward) pre-collation will print a 3-part carbonless set by pulling the White sheet first and setting it face down after printing, then the printer pulls the Canary next and then the Pink last.
 Each one is laid face down.
 So, when a set is printed, the collation still has the set ordered White, Canary, Pink.
 The image transfer will now work.

 We’re pretty biased, but we think we’re the best in the biz.
 We don’t hide behind a website or leave you hanging without support.
 Pick up the phone and one of our Sales Reps will be happy to assist you.

 More importantly, our carbonless paper is high quality, and we can get you the best deal with free freight and no minimums.
 It runs smoothly through ANY printer and prints in a smooth, collated fashion, so you won’t have to throw away sets from paper jams or crumpled sheets.
 Our wholesale carbonless paper will help you make quality custom business forms in a competitive price range.